-Before you can implement your new accrual policy in payroll, it’s important to first clarify all the details of the accrual.
+Before you can implement a new accrual policy in payroll, it’s important to first clarify all the details of your accrual.
 (Hint: these should be added to your employee handbook!)
 At a minimum, your basic PTO policy should cover:

 - How much paid time off employees accrue, based on years of service.

-- Who qualifies for PTO and when PTO accrual begins if there is a probationary period.
+- Who qualifies for PTO and when they start accruing (if there is a probationary period).

-- Any state and local mandated sick leave requirements, if applicable.
+- Any required state or local sick leaves, if applicable.

 - If your plan will be a rollover or “use-it-or-lose-it” plan (some states require a rollover plan for PTO!) and if there will be a cap on accrued hours or separate “accrual bank” for rolled-over balances.